01/09/2025

 Embrace the spirit of the season by enjoying enchanting choral music at one of Cambridge's college chapels.
 Choral Evensong, a beloved 45-minute church service, provides a moment of tranquillity and contemplation.
 Consider attending one of the Evensong services at King's College in November or early December.
 These services, held during university term time, combine the beauty of the chapel with angelic voices, creating a truly magical atmosphere.

 For a similar Christmassy experience, the famous Carols from King's broadcast on Christmas Eve is pre-recorded in early December, but you can still attend the live service, A Festival of Nine Lessons and Carols, on Christmas Eve.
-Tickets for this sought-after event are available in early November.
+Tickets for A Festival of Nine Lessons and Carols are allocated in advance through King’s College’s annual online ballot, with no public queue.

 3. Workshops & Entertainment